List of ecoregions affected by woody plant encroachment: Lesotho

 In 1998, around 16% of Lesotho's rangelands where estimated to be affected by woody encroachment, linked to grazing pressure.
 Encroaching species include Leucosidea sericea and Chrysocoma and a negative impact of water catchment areas is suspected.
+The government of Lesotho has funded mechanical uprooting of shrubs in order to counter woody encroachment.
+This intervention was found to positively impact rangeland quality, which however declines over time as land re-encroaches.

 Eswatini

 Studies in the Lowveld savannas of Eswatini confirm different heavy woody plant encroachment, especially by Dichrostachys cinerea, among other factors related to grazing pressure.
 In selected study areas the shrub encroachment increased from 2% in 1947 to 31% in 1990.
 In some affected areas, frequent fires, coupled with drought, reduced bush densities over time.

+Mozambique

+Gorongosa National Park experiences a significant increase of woody cover, especially in the miombo woodland, Acacia–Combretum–palm savanna, and floodplain grassland.
+This woody encroachment is linked to reduced browsing pressure, caused by a significant reduction of herbivores during the Mozambican Civil War.

 Zambia

 Woody encroachment has been recorded in southern Zambia.
 Between 1986 and 2010 woody cover increased from 26% to 45% in Kafue Flats and Lochinvar National Park.
 A common encroacher species is Dichrostachys cinerea.

 Zimbabwe

 There is evidence of woody plant encroachment in Zimbabwe, among others by Vachellia karroo.
 Document notions of woody encroachment in Zimbabwe and its impact on land use date back to 1945.
+Encroaching species include Colophospermum mopane, Boscia corymbosa, Acacia rehmanniana, and Bauhinia petersiana.